-OPC has in place a fraud control policy, fraud risk assessment and fraud control plan to prevent, detect incidents of, investigate or otherwise deal with fraud that meet the needs of OPC.
-The policy complies with the Commonwealth Fraud Control Framework for the 2021-22 financial year.
-OPC reviewed the policy, assessment and plan in detail in 2021-22.
+OPC has in place a fraud control policy, fraud risk assessment and fraud control plan.
+These measures are designed to prevent, detect, investigate, and manage instances of fraud in accordance with OPC's requirements.
+The policy complies with the Commonwealth Fraud Control Framework for the 2022-23 financial year.
+OPC reviewed the policy, assessment and plan in 2022-23.
 No additional fraud control initiatives were undertaken as a result of the review.
 All reasonable measures were taken to deal appropriately with fraud.